Greendale Acres is a farm and tourist attraction in the Fraser Valley. It’s home to the Sweet Spring Flower Festival and Chilliwack Corn Maze.

 For full details about the corn maze and the farm’s other activities, visit the Greendale Acres website.

-Along with the corn maze comes the Sweet Corn Festival on in early August!
-This was a new event in 2024 and it consisted of two days of fun activities and tasty corn.
+Along with the corn maze comes the Chilliwack Corn Festival in early August!
+This was a new event in 2024 and it’s back in 2025.
+This year, it runs on August 2nd, 3rd and 4th.

-Along with live music and a number of kid-friendly activities, at this event there are corn eating and shucking competitions, and a cornhole tournament in the evening for adults.
+Along with live music and a number of kid-friendly activities, at this event there are corn eating and shucking competitions, and a cornhole tournament for adults.
+The cost to enter the Chilliwack Corn Festival is about $18 online and $21 at the gate.

-For more information about this event check out our Sweet Corn Festival article.
+For more information about this event check out our Chilliwack Corn Festival article.

-On Saturdays in August there is the Sundown Music Series which features local artists performing evening shows at the farm.
+On weekends in August there is the Sundown Music Series which features local artists performing evening shows at the farm.
+There is also live music on special festival days.

-Like the Sweet Corn Festival, the cost to attend is the same as regular admission to the farm.
-The event is open to those of all ages, but there is alcohol served for those who are 19+.
+The cost to attend most performances is the same as regular admission to the farm.
+The events are open to those of all ages, but there is alcohol served for those who are 19+.

 For the attraction’s official website, visit greendaleacres.ca.